Mortgage programs for teachers

 Bottom line

 If you’re a teacher and plan to buy a home, many programs are designed to help you do this.
 While evaluating the available programs in your area may take a bit of time, the cost savings can be significant.
-For instance, if you’re able to find a home in your area through the Good Neighbor Next Door program, you may receive a 50% discount off the purchase price.
+If you’re comparing mortgage loans for teachers, factor in the annual percentage rate (APR), monthly payment and any other costs.

 Article sources